 Having all this is nice and even better since the charger does it on its own.
 The charger is also safe to use because it won’t start charging till properly connected, and it has reverse-polarity protection.

-Users really love this charger and it last a long time for most people.
+Users really love this best battery maintainer and it last a long time for most people.
 For those that it does die on it has a good five year warranty with good customer support.
 The unit is durable and shock proof though, so most people don’t have any complaints.The one thing to be aware of is even though it is a 12 volt charger it sometimes gets up to 14 volts during its charging cycle.
 This means you should not turn on whatever you are charging while it is connected because you might blow a fuse or light.
 Outside of this though, the 56-158 is a good battery maintainers.

 It is a 12 volt charger and has a built in battery health mode so you can see the life of your battery.
 Like the others this has both type of connector clips and spark free connection to keep you safe.